 At nearly every stage of development, a baby’s changing body and mind could be causing them to have trouble falling asleep or staying asleep.

 Your baby may experience separation anxiety and want to cuddle in the middle of the night.
-Your baby may be learning words and wake with a mind racing to say the name of everything in the crib.
-Your baby may even have the urge to test out the strength of those fat little legs in the middle of the night.
+They may be learning words and wake with a mind racing to say the name of everything in the crib.
+Even the urge to stretch their arms and legs could keep them up at night.

 If your child’s birthday is coming up and they just can’t stop talking about it, that’s a good indication the anticipation is more than they can bear.

-Likewise, a nap-free day spent playing with a gaggle of cousins could leave your child too wired to fall asleep or stay asleep.
+Likewise, a nap-free day spent playing could leave your child too wired to fall asleep or stay asleep.
 Those are temporary disruptions for which you can make the occasional adjustment.

 Looking more long-term, your baby may wake during the night and refuse to go back to sleep until you hug or rock them, even as they approach 6 months of age.
 This means your child likely has not learned to self-soothe at night.

 Self-soothing happens when children learn to calm themselves rather than relying on someone else.
-Rest assured that teaching a child to self-soothe is not the same as asking your child to “cry it out.”
-Heidi Holvoet’s book, “No Tears Self Soothing: Effective Baby Sleep Techniques for Settling and Sleeping Through the Night,” offers some advice for gently teaching babies to help themselves.
+Teaching a child to self-soothe is not the same as asking your child to “cry it out.”

 Sleep apnea can lead to learning and behavior issues and even heart problems.
 Make sure to seek help if you notice the signs in your child.